-All student records are permanently on file in the school's main administrative campus, located in Boulder, Colorado.
+All student records are permanently on file in the school's administrative office.
 Please review Student Access to Records for FERPA rules on access and disclosure.
-Any student who wishes to see his/her records may do so by contacting the main campus at 303-449-5903 during regular office hours.

-Student records are available to The Rolf Institute of Structural Integration administration, the Student Evaluation Committee, and the faculty of classes in which the student has been enrolled.
+Any student who wishes to see his/her records may do so by appointment during regular office hours.
+Student records are available to the Dr. Ida Rolf Institute administration, the Student Evaluation Committee, and the faculty of classes in which the student has been enrolled.
 Records are not available to other parties without the written consent of the student.
 Transcripts are available upon request.
 Official transcripts may be sent to a third party only at the specific request of the student.